Canada–France relations: Sarkozy, Harper, Charest, and trade policy

+Emmanuel Macron and Justin Trudeau

+In April 2024, Prime Minister Trudeau and French Prime Minister Gabriel Attal met in Ottawa, inaugurating the Amicitia France-Canada Monument at Beechwood Cemetery, recognizing more than four centuries of shared history.
+In September 2024, French President Emmanuel Macron visited Canada, signing joint declarations on defence and security, artificial intelligence, and ocean protection.
+For his first official visit abroad, Prime Minister Mark Carney traveled to France in May 2025, meeting with President Macron to strengthen bilateral ties.

 Trade

 Trade between the two countries is relatively modest, compared to trade with their immediate continental neighbours, but remains significant.

-France was in 2010 Canada's 11th largest destination for exports and its fourth largest in Europe.
+France was 2010 Canada's 11th largest destination for exports and its fourth largest in Europe.

 Also, Canada and France are important to each other as entry points to their respective continental free markets (North American Free Trade Agreement (NAFTA) and the European Union).
-Moreover, the Montreal-Paris air route is one of the most flown routes between a European and a non-European city.
+Moreover, the Montreal-Paris air route is one of the most flown routes between world's busiest passenger air routes between European and non-European cities.
 While Canada and France often find themselves on the opposite sides of such trade disputes as agricultural free trade and the sale of genetically modified food, they co-operate closely on such issues as the insulation of cultural industries from free trade agreements, something both countries strongly support.

-In 2006, France was the seventh ranked destination of Canadian exports (0.7%) and the ninth ranked source of imports to Canada (1.3%).
+In 2006, France was the seventh-ranked destination of Canadian exports (0.7%) and the ninth-ranked source of imports to Canada (1.3%).

 Academic and intellectual

 France is the fifth largest source country for foreign students to Canada (first among European source countries).
 According to 2003–2004 figures from UNESCO, France is also the fourth most popular destination for Canadian post-secondary students and the most popular non-English-speaking destination.
 For French post-secondary students, Canada is their fifth most popular destination and the second in terms of non-European destinations.

 Haglund and Massie (2010) cite that French-Canadian intellectuals after 1800 developed the theme that Quebec had been abandoned and ignored by France.
 By the 1970s, there was a reconsideration based on Quebec's need for French support.
-The Association française d'études canadiennes was formed in 1976 to facilitate international scholarly communication, especially among geographers such as Pierre George, its first president, (1976–1986).
+The Association française d'études canadiennes was formed in 1976 to facilitate international scholarly communication, especially among geographers such as Pierre George, its first president (1976–1986).